advanced-cropper/vue-advanced-cropper/example/docs/introduction/concepts.md

 ![Example](../.vuepress/assets/concepts/example-default-boundaries.svg)

-But algorithm can be changed via `boundaries` prop to force an boundaries fill the cropper.
+But algorithm can be changed via `defaultBoundaries` prop to force an boundaries fill the cropper.

 ![Example](../.vuepress/assets/concepts/example-custom-boundaries.svg)